luickk/wifi_activity_logger/README.md

 The WifiActivity Logger is a Python Script which monitors, progresses and eventually saves incoming Probe Requests in a mysql Database.

+*This could easily be utilized as passive surveillance unit and shows just how simple the abuse of Probe requests is still possible!*

 ## Setup

 #### Raspberry Preperation